The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 The potholed dirt road continues as grassy wheel tracks, we walk about thousand steps towards a far forest strip.
 The road crosses it, and on the other side of the trees we have to notice that hardly used path, which branches off and starts towards southeast across the weedy field.
 We follow it and reach the forest after a few minutes.
 The path climbs continuously among the trees, we get to the end of the old forest after a quarter hour long ascent at the border of a new forest plantation.
 It is located on an about fifteen years old huge clear-cut, the trees of the new oak brushwood are already 4-5 metres tall.
 We continue the hike among them, the dirt road meanders first in level, later it begins to climb in the side of Kőerdő-tető Hill.

-The ascent continues at the farther end of the plantation, in the old wood again, but later we reach a small plateau, and notice the distant truncated cone shape of the Ágasvár Mountain.
-We will climb its shoulders!
-We can rest a few minutes, while we cross the forest of the plateau, but the dirt road begins to climb again, and reach the resting place in the side of Agyagos-tető Hill soon (Agyagos-tető, erdei pihenő).
-It is worth taking here a longer rest, because we are about halfway towards the tourist house of Ágasvár!
+The ascent continues at the farther end of the plantation, in the old wood, but later we reach a small plateau, and notice the distant truncated cone shape of the Ágasvár Mountain.
+We will climb its shoulder!
+We can rest a few minutes, while we cross the forest of the plateau, but the dirt road begins to climb again, and reach the resting place in the side of Agyagos-tető Hill soon (Agyagos-tető Hill, resting place).
+It is worth taking a longer rest here, because we are about halfway towards the tourist house of Ágasvár!
 We stand here at the upper edge of a new oak plantation, a nice view opened towards the wide valley of Zagyva River a few years ago, but as the trees of the plantation grow, the panorama slowly disappears.

 The ascent continues after the resting benches and the well trodden dirt road reaches the ridge of Csalános Hill after a quarter hour long climb.
 We walk here on the upper edge of another new clear-cut and glimpse the forest covered side of the Óvár Mountain (753 m) in front of us.
 The dirt road passes by the granite tombstone of a hunter, who died here during hunting in 2005, later we begin the final climb towards the tourist house at the branching of dirt roads.
 The ascent starts still in the old forest, later the road reaches the next clear-cut and the flat top of Ágasvár Mountain (789 m) appears on the left side.

 The dirt road gets to the wide col between Ágasvár and Óvár Mountains after a quarter hour long, exhausting climb.
 Our dirt road joins into a more well-trodden another dirt road, but we only cross it and continue the climb on a narrow path.
 The ascent slowly disappears, we hike on the ridge between the mountains, but the marks join to us a few minutes later and the path bends right.
 We cross the wide col in the old forest and reach the grassy clearing of the tourist house after five minutes.
-The path finishes here, we cross the wide meadow and get to the houses soon (Ágasvár turistaház, pecsételőhely).
-Attention!
-The tourist house is closed because of its full renovation, the clearing and the houses are not accessible during the works, because the are fenced!
-The path of the Blue Trail gets around the clearing among the outermost trees of the forest.
+The path finishes here, the route of the Blue Trail crosses the wide meadow and gets to the houses soon (Ágasvár tourist house).

 The buildings stand alone in the forest far from the closest settlements.
 They get the water from a nearby spring, and because of the lack of electric net it has an own generator, which works only 2-3 hours after the sunset.
 The guestrooms are in the storey house, the caretaker with his family live in the smaller one.
 Hikers can obtain here a cheap accommodation, or they can use the buffet.
 The wife of the caretaker cooks hot meals on demand.
 There is a Blue Trail stamp in the buffet, another one is located on an information chart beside the houses.